Marketing and Advertising on the Internet

 Natural pearls are made by oysters and other mollusks, and you can advertise and describe them as “natural.”
 But if you sell cultured or imitation pearls, you must tell consumers that the pearl is not natural.
 Cultured pearls are made by mollusks with human intervention and should be advertised and described as “cultured.”
 Imitation pearls are man-made and should be advertised and described as “imitation.”

-Mail and Telephone
+Mail and Telephone Orders

-If you cant ship when promised, you must send the customer a notice advising him of the delay and his right to cancel.
-For definite delays of up to 30 days, you may treat the customers silence as agreement to the delay.
-For longer or indefinite delays, and second and subsequent delays, you must get the customers consent.
-If you dont, you must promptly refund all the money the customer paid you without being asked.
+If you can’t ship when promised, you must send the customer a notice advising him of the delay and his right to cancel.
+For definite delays of up to 30 days, you may treat the customer’s silence as agreement to the delay.
+For longer or indefinite delays, and second and subsequent delays, you must get the customer’s consent.
+If you don’t, you must promptly refund all the money the customer paid you without being asked.

 You can give updated shipping information over the phone if your Internet ad prompts customers to call to place an order.
 This information may differ from what you said or implied about the shipping time in your ad.
 The updated phone information supersedes any shipping representation made in your ad, but you still must have a reasonable basis for the update.